 We started the hike from Carlo Sandblow at sunrise.
-There’s a carpark accessible for 2WD.
-Even if you’re not keen for a long overnight walk, the short walk to Carlo Sandblow is a must-do when visiting Rainbow Beach.
+There’s a car park accessible for 2WD.
+Even if you’re not keen on a long overnight walk, the short walk to Carlo Sandblow is a must-do when visiting Rainbow Beach.

 We went across the dunes in the forest all morning.
-It’s impressive how a lush vegetation like this can grow on sand.
+It’s impressive how lush vegetation like this can grow on sand.
 Back on the beach for lunchtime, we then reached the beautiful Double Island Point in the afternoon (10.5km).

-We still had a long walk ahead of us before reaching Freshwater campsite (9.4km on the beach + 3.5km inland).
-Luckily, a nice woman stopped to offer us a ride so we could arrive just before sunset!
+We still had a long walk ahead of us before reaching the Freshwater campsite (9.4km on the beach + 3.5km inland).
+Luckily, a lovely woman offered us a ride so we could arrive just before sunset!
 That’s cheating, but we already spent a long time walking on the beach that day and this last part, on the other side of the lighthouse with Double Island Point behind us, wasn’t as enjoyable.

-The campground had basic facilities, including barbecue and showers.
-You’ll need to book it online before you start the hike (I had no phone reception there).
+The campground had basic facilities, including a barbecue and showers.
+You’ll need to book it online before you start the hike; I had no phone reception there.

 The next day, we hiked back to Carlo Sandblow via an inland track passing by Poona Lake (15km).
 For those with a car, Poona Lake can also be reached via a short stroll (2.2km) leaving from the Bymien picnic area.
 You can get to Bymien with a 2WD via a dirt road from Rainbow Beach.
 The track is 4WD only after Bymien.